Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/ShellCodeLoader2/README.md

   - Command: csc /t:exe /out:C:\path\Loader.exe C:\path\CsharpShellCodeLoader2.cs

 #### OPSEC Advices
 - The file 'CsharpShellCodeLoader.cs' is not obfuscated.
-Class/function/variable names should be changed and all comments must be deleted or modified before compiling this file.
-- Once compiled, if you want to compress and obfuscate the shellcodeloader executable you can use packers like "ConfuserEx" (but it is not necessary in order to bypass most AV solutions).
+You should manually obfuscate it:
+  - Rename the namespace, classes, methods, and variables.
+  - Remove all existing comments and insert fake ones.
+  - Remove all console output messages (i.e., Console.WriteLine("text")).
+  - Modify the code structure or logic slightly if needed to evade signature-based detection.
+- You may compress and obfuscate the shellcode loader executable using a packer such as ConfuserEx.
+However, this step is not strictly necessary—if you performed sufficient manual obfuscation.
+- Alternatively, you may choose to remotely download and execute the C# binary in memory using PowerShell and reflection-based code loading.
+This approach avoids writing the binary to disk, enhancing stealth and reducing forensic traces.